Workplace Injury Lawyer in Mobile

 At Lattof & Lattof, P.C., we understand the toll that a workplace injury or illness can take on you.
 You may be unable to work, struggling with medical bills, and potentially facing a frustrating claims process that leaves you fighting for the benefits you deserve.

 Our family-run law firm has helped people like you file for workers’ comp benefits and fight denied claims for decades.
 We have helped countless injured workers recover the benefits they deserve to cover their bills and support their families.
-Contact us today for help with your workers’ comp case or pursuing a third-party claim.
+Contact us today for help with your workers’ comp case or to pursue a third-party claim.

 Alabama Workplace Accident Statistics